Skip to content

 Step 3: Train and evaluate

 Train any of: a ridge regression, a gradient-boosted tree, or a small neural net.
-For 1,800 games and seven features, ridge wins on simplicity and rarely loses on accuracy versus a properly regularized GBM.
+For 1,800 games and seven stats, ridge wins on simplicity and rarely loses on accuracy versus a properly regularized GBM.
 Evaluate on RMSE and on against-the-spread cover rate.
 Healthy numbers for an NFL margin model on a recent test season:

 • Validation RMSE: 12.5 to 14 points